-In late 2010, I was having about three coffees per day, each one with an Equal or two.
+In late 2010, I was drinking three large coffees a day, each one with an Equal or two.
 In addition, I’d drink about four or five cups a day of grape drink sweetened with aspartame.
 This isn’t including any of the other sugar-free products I’d drink or eat occasionally.

 At the end of that December, I decided I would stop consuming any form of aspartame (also called Equal or Nutrasweet) as a New Year’s resolution.

 I was a healthy and fit guy who exercised almost daily, took vitamins, and made my best effort to eat right.
 I didn’t feel that consuming aspartame fit with my other healthy lifestyle choices.

 On January 1st, 2011, I just simply stopped consuming aspartame of any kind.
 I didn’t stop gradually; I just quit cold turkey.
 Was it the best method?
 I’m not sure.
 I assumed that quitting aspartame was as easy as giving up any other “food” or drink.

 However, as you’ll read below, I was wrong.
 Looking back, a more gradual detox process would’ve been better.
 If you’re considering quitting aspartame, try to wean yourself more slowly by cutting back before quitting.

 I can’t say if my symptoms were genuine withdrawal, my body detoxing, or some other type of reaction related to quitting aspartame.
 By far, my biggest aspartame withdrawal symptom was a headache.
 I have no history of headaches at all (I get about one mild one per year), but the day after I quit aspartame, my head felt horrible!

 Along with the pain, came a huge light sensitivity.
 I couldn’t stand any sort of light.
 Not only that, but when I closed my eyes, I could still “see” the light from lamps or other bulbs in my mind’s eye.
 It was awful and I can’t remember ever feeling like that before (or after).